 As Victoria braced for the potential of catastrophic fire conditions on Friday January 9, 2026, much of the attention of media and community was understandably on the fires that were already threatening towns, farms and other human assets, especially the big fires around Walwa and Longwood.

 Meanwhile, multiple fires were starting due to lightning in the high country.
 Some, such as near Mt Howitt and on the Bogong High Plains, were contained fairly quickly.
 However, one has gone on to burn a significant section of the high country.
 The Dargo – Wonnangatta Complex (also marked as the Mt Darling – Cynthia Range fire) is not yet under control.
-The fact that it has been upgraded to a Complex demonstrates the size, complexity and risks associated with this fire.
+A Complex is named where there are multiple fires in close proximity, which can then be managed by a single incident team.

 However, the fire took off rapidly, and according to reports was spotting well ahead of the main fire front once it got going.
 According to people in Dargo, a pyrocumulonimbus cloud was observable rising over the mountains to the north.